63731-coder/Medical-Secure/README.md

 If ports 5432, 8000, 8080, or 5173 are already in use:
 - Check running processes: `netstat -ano | findstr "8000"` (Windows) or `lsof -i :8000` (Ubuntu)
 - Stop conflicting services or change ports in configuration files

+---

+## Security Note

+> **⚠️ Important - Security Best Practice:**
+> For educational purposes, the `.env` file containing configuration secrets is included in this repository to simplify setup and evaluation. **In a professional/production environment, you should NEVER commit `.env` files to version control!** Always use `.gitignore` to exclude them and provide a `.env.example` template instead.